EW’s Takeout and Delivery Directory

 Track Town Pizza, 1809 Franklin Blvd.
 Order at 541-284-8484,TrackTownCampus.com.

 Twin Dragon Restaurant, 919 River Road, 541-688-5481.
 4 to 9 pm Tuesday through Thursday, 4 to 9:30pm on Friday and noon to 9:30 pm on Saturday.
-Closed on Sunday, Twin-Dragon-Restaurant.com
+Closed on Sunday, Twin-Dragon-Restaurant.com.

 Uki Uki, Donburi, curry, ribs, 901 Pearl Street, 541-687-4609, Wednesday through Sunday, 5 to 10 pm.
 UkiUkiSushi.com